Team-Fungi/K-mer/README.md

 # Kmer
-Using Kmer in neural networks for ITS classification
+Using Kmers on the fungal ITS sequences for classification